Windows Vista - Lowering Screen Resolution

 Today's computer monitors with wide screens will in most cases shrink icons and websites to minimal size for better resolution, sometimes making everything very hard to see and read, especially for the sight impaired.

-- To do so right click anywhere on your desktop (basically being the first screen you see once the computer is turned on and booted) except for on an icon.
+- Right click anywhere on your desktop (basically being the first screen you see once the computer is turned on and booted) except for on an icon.

 - This will bring up a menu with several options, select the last one which is personalize, this will bring up a larger menu.